ILadis/ts3-qs4sd/README.md

 - Connect to bookmarked servers.
 - See connected clients and join their channels.
+- Browse and join available channels on the server.
 - See client avatars and their current status.
 - Mute/Unmute microphone and speakers.
 - Control audio volumes of running applications.
+- Push-to-Talk via shoulder buttons (L/R 4-5).
 - Disconnect from current server.
-- Push-to-Talk via shoulder buttons (bound to L5).

-**Missing/Planned features**:
-- Make Push-to-Talk button configurable.
-- Option to stop TeamSpeak client when exiting the plugin.

 ## Building